Surajit-Tunga/Complete_Backend/NOTES/13_DynamicPath/README.md

     res.render('host/edit-home',{ pageTitle: "Edit Home", editing: editing, homeId: homeId}) }
 ```
-- Step 4: Update the controller to fetch the home detials & if not found then  redirect to /host/host-home-list otherwsie passing the data to view
+- Step 4: Update the controller to fetch the home detials & if not found then  redirect to /host/host-home-list otherwsie passing the data to view.
 ```js
 exports.getEditHome =(req, res, next)=>{
     const homeId = req.params.homeId;